RomainBuono/RollerClustR/USERGUIDE.md

 ```

 **What does `roller_clust()` do?**
-1. Creates an object of the appropriate class (VAR_CAH, VARCLUS, or TandemVarClust)
+1. Creates an object of the appropriate class (VAR_CAH, VAR_KMEANS, or TandemVarClust)
 2. Automatically calls `$fit(X)` to fit the model
 3. Returns a fitted, ready-to-use model